Implicit vs Unfolded Graph Neural Networks: Scalability Considerations

-Next, in terms of time and memory consumption, we compare UGNN and IGNN on the Amazon Co-purchase benchmark, which has been advocated in \citep{GuC0SG20} as a suitable data source for testing IGNN.
+In terms of time and memory consumption in practice, we compare UGNN and IGNN on the Amazon Co-Purchase benchmark, which has been advocated in \citep{GuC0SG20} as a suitable data source for testing IGNN.
 Results are shown in Figures \ref{fig:mem} and \ref{fig:time} based on executing 100 steps of training and evaluation on a single Tesla T4 GPU.
 Clearly, IGNN maintains a huge advantage in terms of memory consumption, while UGNN has a faster runtime provided the number of propagation steps is not too large.
-Further comparative analysis regarding the time complexity of UGNN and IGNN is provided in the Appendix.
+Of course these results are based on full-graph training, so it is worth considering additional scalability measures as described next.

 \end{minipage}